-But Xerox top management were too trapped in the orthodoxy of the copier world.
-They could not see how to capitalise on the breakthroughs made by Kay and his colleagues.
+But Xerox top management were too trapped in the orthodoxy of the copier world and could not see how to capitalise on the breakthroughs made by Kay and his colleagues.

-Then in 1979 PARC hosted an altogether more visionary visitor – Steve Jobs – and the rest, as they say, is history…
+Then in 1979 PARC hosted an altogether more visionary visitor called Steve Jobs.
+The rest, as they say, is history…

 - Hence Warner Bros mogul Harry Warner’s famous alleged outburst about the then new innovation – ‘talkies’ in 1927: “Who the hell wants to hear actors talk”.

 - You can watch the TED video of of Steve Jobs’ speech here.